jairrab/MapboxApp/README.md

             .flatMap { it }
     }
 ```
+## Unit Testing
+JUnit4, Mockito, Room-in-memory testing was used for tests included.
+For example, to unit test the RXJava call above, the data repositories are mocked using Mockito.
+Due to dependency injection, there are very loose coupling between classes which makes it very suitable for comprehensive unit testing coverage.
 ## LeakCanary
 LeakCanary was used to detect and anticipate potential memory leaks.
 The app yielded 0% memory leaks through extensive debug testing.
 ## Android Jetpack